Starting a Business

 • Wage and hour law violations

-Your employment practices coverage will pay for legal defense and penalties.
-Attorney’s fees can easily bankrupt you without this coverage—and these events are not covered by general liability insurance in most cases.
-If you have employees, it’s important that you consider adding employment practices protection to your insurance plan.
+Your employment practices coverage can pay for legal defense and penalties.
+Attorney’s fees can be pricey without this coverage—and these events are not covered by general liability insurance in most cases.

 Commercial umbrella insurance

-A commercial umbrella policy fills in coverage gaps left by other policies.
-Umbrella policies extend the coverage of other liability insurance policies, most often auto insurance and general liability policies.
+A commercial umbrella policy can fill in coverage gaps left by other policies, most often auto insurance and general liability policies.
 Umbrella coverage is designed to protect you from unusually high settlements.

 Key employee insurance

 The business owner isn’t the only player who can make or break a business.
-With some businesses, a key employee (or several) contributes significantly to a company’s success.
-While most people think of c-level employees as having “key” roles, key employees could also be your operations manager, product designer, salesperson, or other type of employee.
+In some businesses, a key employee (or several) contributes significantly to a company’s success.
+While most people think of C-level employees as having “key” roles, key employees could also be your operations manager, product designer, salesperson, or other type of employee.

-The policy is owned by the business, but taken out on the key employee’s life.
-It pays out if the employees dies or is disabled and unable to work.
-If your business’s success heavily depends on one or a few employees, you should consider adding this coverage option to your plan.
+The policy is owned by the business but taken out on the key employee’s life.
+It pays out if the employee dies or is disabled and unable to work.
+If your business’s success heavily depends on one or a few employees, you may consider adding this coverage option to your plan.

 Data breach and cyber liability insurance

 Data breach coverage is often used interchangeably with cyber insurance, but they are not quite the same thing.
-Cyber liability policies protect you for both the losses directly and indirectly related to the data breach.
-Direct losses includes the cost of notification, monitoring, investigation, and repair.
-Indirect losses include settlements, regulatory fines, and attorneys fees.
+Cyber liability policies can protect you from both the losses directly and indirectly related to the data breach.
+Direct losses include the cost of notification, monitoring, investigation, and repair.
+Indirect losses include settlements, regulatory fines, and attorney fees.

 How much does business insurance cost?